tytydraco/yessleep/out/Im_a_delivery_driver_and_my_latest_delivery_almost_killed_me.md

 But who knows – maybe I was doomed from the moment I accepted that order.

 I complained to myself as I kept climbing upwards, legs burning.
 At that moment, I was pissed off at everything.
-I hated the creepy-ass building, I hated the elevator, and I hated the customer for making me walk what would end up being a total of 22 flights of stairs.
+I hated the creepy-ass building, I hated the elevator, and I hated the customer for making me walk what would end up being a total of 20 sets of stairs.

 If I’d known I would be doing that much cardio, I would’ve brought my freaking inhaler.